checkdigit/typescript-config/README.md

 ### Introduction

 This module contains the standard Check Digit Typescript configuration.

 - requires Node 16 or above
 - emits ES2022
-- uses the new tsconfig `module` type of `node16`.
-This specifies that whether commonjs or ESM is emitted is dependent on the value of the `type` field in `package.json`.
-If not supplied, the default value is `commonjs`.
+- uses the `module` type of `commonjs`.
-  Set `"type": "module"` to emit ESM.
 - all compiler options set for maximum strictness

 #### A note about versioning

 Strict semver is a little complicated, as Typescript itself does not adhere to semver.
 So our "best effort" policy is:

 - Each new target (e.g. `ES2019` to `ES2020`) will result in a new major version of this module.
 We coordinate this with whatever the latest LTS version of Node is currently supported by Amazon Lambda, Google Cloud Functions and Azure Functions.
 - Each new major version of Typescript (e.g. `4.2.x` to `4.3.x`) will result in a new minor version of this module.
 - Each new minor update of Typescript (e.g. `4.3.1` to `4.3.2`) will result in a new patch version of this module.

 Bear in mind, any update of Typescript can potentially break your build.
 But hopefully in a way that's useful.

 ### Installation